SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/RemoteAccess/Cloud_Remote_Access.md

   > [!NOTE]
   > Files in the folder `C:\Skyline DataMiner\Webpages\public\` will be hosted without authentication on the internal network of that DMA.
-  > Remote access will enforce that only authentication members of the DMS can access it via dataminer.services.
+  > Remote access will enforce that only authenticated members of the DMS can access it via dataminer.services.